Spain set to test market appetite for new 5-year bond

 "The key will be for Spain to show it still has access to bond markets.
 So for that reason the simple amount raised will be an indication of how it goes, and I would expect the Treasury to sell close to the 4 billion mark," said David Schnautz, London-based strategist at Commerzbank.

-The ECB has bought around 43 billion euros worth of debt since it reactivated its bond-buying program, helping to lower financing costs of struggling euro zone states.
+The ECB has bought around 43 billion euros worth of debt since it reactivated its bond-buying programme, helping to lower financing costs of struggling euro zone states.

 The yield on the 5-year bond in Thursday's auction is likely to be roughly in line with a different 5-year bond, which was trading around 4.25 percent in the secondary market late Wednesday.